What Is Risk Analysis in Software Testing

 Risk Assessment

-- Part of the difficulty of risk management is that measurement of both of the quantities in which risk assessment is concerned can be very difficult.
+- Part of the difficulty of risk management is that measurement of the quantities in which risk assessment is concerned can be very difficult.
 Uncertainty in the measurement is often large in both cases.
 Also, risk management would be simpler if a single metric could embody all of the information in the measurement.
 However, since two quantities are being measured, this is not possible.
 The risk of a large potential loss and a low probability of occurring must be treated differently than one with a low potential loss but a high likelihood of occurring.
 In theory, both are of nearly equal priority in dealing with first.
 Still, in practice, it can be very difficult to manage when faced with the scarcity of resources, especially time, in which to conduct the risk management process.
 Expressed mathematically,

 Risk Management